seomentor/seoMentor-Domain-BackOrder-Tool/README.md

 7. Purchase Succes, Done

 # Have Question`s?
-feel free to contact me at twitter @Shay_SEO or Shay Amos @ facebook
+Feel free to contact me! i would love to help you run this script on your computer! twitter.com/Shay_SEO facebook.com/shay.amos.7758 linkedin.com/in/shayamoseo